htcondor/htcondor/docs/users-manual/job-scheduling.rst

 the priority, the priority will improve by numerically decreasing over time.
 The long-term result is fair-share access across all users.
-The speed at which HTCondor adjusts the priorities is controlled with the configuration variable :macro:`PRIORITY_HALFLIFE[definition]` HTCondor an exponential half-life value.
+The speed at which HTCondor adjusts the priorities is controlled with the configuration variable :macro:`PRIORITY_HALFLIFE[definition]`.
 The default is one day.
+A user running 100 cores of jobs for a long time will have their real user priority exponential grow to 100.
-If a user that has user priority of 100 and is utilizing 100 machines removes all his/her jobs, one day later that user's priority will be 50, and two days later the priority will be 25.
+If all the jobs are removed, one day later that user's real priority will be 50, and two days later it will shrink to 25.

 HTCondor enforces that each user gets his/her fair share of machines according to user priority by allocating available machines.